koordinates/kart/README.md

 ## Usage

+See the [documentation](https://github.com/koordinates/sno/wiki) for tutorials and reference.

+## Quick Start

-1. Export a GeoPackage from Koordinates
+1. Export a GeoPackage from [Koordinates](https://koordinates.com/) with any combination of vector layers and tables.
-   * With a single vector layer
-   * Which has a primary key
-   * Get the whole layer
 2. Create a new Sno repository and import the GeoPackage (eg. `kx-foo-layer.gpkg`).
    ```console
    $ mkdir myproject